idameitil/sdpl-utilizing-gts/README.md

 To filter blast hits by length and perform redundancy reduction with cd-hit run: `python3 src/data-collection-and-preprocessing/filter-blast-hits.py`.

 This will create the files `data/wzy/blast/unique-hits-min320max600.fasta` and `data/wzy/blast/unique-hits-min320max600-cdhit99.fasta`.

-### Retrieving blast hit serotypes
-The list of accessions for 1e-15 is split into files of 1000 lines each by running `split data/wzy/ssn-clusterings/2206101141/included_accessions.txt data/wzy/blast-full-genbank/1e-15/hits`

-Each file is uploaded to NCBI batch entry and the gp files are downloaded and saved in `data/wzy/blast-full-genbank/1e-15`.

-To retrieve serotypes for the blast hits (the ones where available), run `python src/data-collection-and-preprocessing/get-serotypes.py`.
-This will create the file `data/wzy/blast-full-genbank/1e-15/hits-serotypes.tsv`.

-Then, to enrich with sugar data, run `python src/data-collection-and-preprocessing/enrich-blast-hits.py`.
-This will create the file `data/wzy/blast-full-genbank/1e-15/hits-enriched.tsv`.

 ## All-vs-all blast